iEdgars/PerfSouce/Metrics.md

 **Visual filtering:** Issue type (*Story, Bug*), Status Group (all *To Do, In Progress* statuses), Status (lowest status level as *Backlog, UAT, Ready*)

-**Considerations:** Items in ***Done*** Status Group are excluded.
+**Considerations:** Items in ***Done*** Status Group, as well in ***NaN*** *(when corresponding status group not found due to item brought in from different project with status not existing on project we are looking at)* are excluded.
 Months are represented as 12 months back from now.
 Date picker could be added to serve as stating date, so if Feb 1 is selected, it would show 12 months back from it up to Feb
+Time of issue in status is calculated in hours that are summarized and represented in days.
+Calculating full days between status change would increase value as some items might change several times within a day *(example of such behaviour -4778)*